heroku/salesforce-bulk/README.md

 ```

 Note that while CSV is the default for historical reasons, JSON should be prefered since CSV
-has some drawbacks including it's handling of NULL vs empty string.
+has some drawbacks including its handling of NULL vs empty string.

 ## Bulk Insert, Update, Delete